 We are praying the Novena from Wednesday 16 May.

 We hope you can join us on May 26 at 7:00pm for Solemn High Mass for the Feast of St Philip Neri, which will be for the intention of the establishment of the Brisbane Oratory, followed by a celebratory supper in the Parish Hall at Mary Immaculate for our three years as an Oratory in Formation.

-On that day, there will also be the usual Low Mass at 8:15am followed by blessings with the relic of Saint Philip, and also the usual 5:30pm Ordinary Form Vigil Mass for the Sunday.
+On that day, the usual Low Mass at 8:15am is cancelled, but there will still be Exposition and Confessions from the usual time of 7:15am.
+There is also still the usual 5:30pm Ordinary Form Vigil Mass for the Sunday.